VishwangiShah312/Realtime_BF/README.md

 observation.
 I compute the RA and DEC from here and input it manually into the RTB.cpp.

 The Off_BF_phase_gen code contains parts of the code from baseband_analysis which compute the hour angle and phases.
 The 'date_unix' returned in this code is maually input into the RTB.cpp to find the hour angle for the same time.
+This code needs to run in a baseband-analysis docker container on frb-analysis.